 Internships are taken alongside classes and are not available as a stand-alone option.

 Internships are unpaid and not for credit.
 There is no additional fee for the internship placement.

-Internships last for 10 weeks out of the Spring semester, from approximately March 31 to May 31, 2019.
+Internships last for 10 weeks out of the Spring semester, from approximately March/April to May/June 2020.
 Interns must complete 25 work hours per week (approximately 5 hours a day, Monday through Friday), for a total of 250 work hours during the 10-week internship.

 Semester Internship Opportunities in Buenos Aires, Argentina